Tony Simmons (wide receiver): Australia

 In July 2019, Simmons joined the Melton Wolves as head coach.
 He also served as offensive coordinator, defensive coordinator, special-teams coordinator, and strength/speed coach, recruiter, team manager, and sports consultant.

 Mexico

 In January 2020, Simmons joined the Cabo Marlins as its first head coach in its inaugural year in the Mexican Fútbol Americano de México (FAM).
 The season was cut short in March because of the COVID-19 pandemic.
 He also served as offensive coordinator, defensive coordinator, special-teams coordinator, and strength/speed coach, recruiter, team manager, and business consultant.

 Poland

 In 2022, Simmons signed as wide receivers coach for the Panthers Wrocław in the European League of Football.

+Mexico

+In 2023, Simmons signed as offensive pass coordinator and wide receivers coach for the Dinos Saltillo in the Liga de Futbol Americano.